Information about EFL competitions

 Sky Bet EFL

-Established in 1888, the Sky Bet EFL is comprised of three divisions – the Sky Bet Championship, Sky Bet League One and Sky Bet League Two - with 24 teams in each division.
+Established in 1888, the Sky Bet EFL is comprised of three divisions – the Sky Bet Championship, Sky Bet League One and Sky Bet League Two.
 Each season there are 1,656 regular season matches (552 per division) with 15 end-of-season Play-Off Matches, including three finals at Wembley Stadium.

 Supporters’ desire for live football has proved higher than ever before, with EFL Clubs having more than 500,000 season ticket holders and Sky Bet Championship attendances surpassing the 11-million mark for the third successive season.
 Such attendances positioned the Sky Bet Championship as the third best attended division in Europe in the season 2017/18, with Spain’s La Liga and Italy’s Serie A just some of the high-profile leagues posting lower figures.

-Alongside the success of the Sky Bet Championship, League One and League Two, the EFL Cup (currently known as the Carabao Cup) continues to be the EFL’s showpiece cup competition, providing midweek football for all 92 professional clubs in both the EFL and the Premier League.
+Alongside the success of the Sky Bet Championship, League One and League Two, the EFL Cup (currently known as the Carabao Cup) continues to be the EFL’s showpiece cup competition, providing midweek football for all professional clubs in both the EFL and the Premier League.
 The winner receives automatic entry into the following season’s UEFA Europa League.
-During the 2017/18 season, over 1.4million people made their way through the turnstiles of Carabao Cup fixtures with over 85,000 spectators filling Wembley Stadium to watch Pep Guardiola’s Manchester City defeat Arsenal in the Final.

-The EFL Trophy is a midweek knockout cup competition which includes 64 teams made up of EFL League One and League Two Clubs, plus an additional 16 sides from Category One Academies.
+The EFL Trophy is a midweek knockout cup competition which includes all EFL League One and League Two Clubs, plus an additional 16 sides from Category One Academies.

 The competition was first established in 1983 and offers Clubs a realistic opportunity of appearing in a showpiece final.
 The early stages of the competition follow a group stage format, where the top two teams progress to the knockout stages, with the Final staged at Wembley Stadium.
 The competition has a history of promoting innovation, with a platform designed to provide under-21 players increased opportunities to develop in the EFL.